iosifidisvasileios/CumulativeCostBoosting/README.md

   <img src="adacc2_toy.png" alt="AdaCC2">
 </figure>

-Check run_example.py in order to see how easy is to use AdaCC1 and/or AdaCC2.
+Check run_example.py in order to see how to use AdaCC1 and/or AdaCC2.

+In case you employ this method in your work, use this as a citation point:

+@article{iosifidis2022adacc,
+  title={AdaCC: cumulative cost-sensitive boosting for imbalanced classification}, author={Iosifidis, Vasileios and Papadopoulos, Symeon and Rosenhahn, Bodo and Ntoutsi, Eirini}, journal={Knowledge and Information Systems}, pages={1--38}, year={2022}, publisher={Springer}
+}